-Simon joined CityCare in 2021 to manage both the Finance and Corporate Services functions on an interim basis, this included all aspects of information management and business development.
+Simon joined CityCare in Autumn 2021 to lead both the Finance and Corporate Services functions on an interim basis, this included all aspects of information management and business development.
 He has extensive experience in health sector financial management, having joined the NHS in 2008 as part of the East Midlands SHA finance training scheme.
-He has since worked for Lincolnshire Community Health Services NHS Trust for seven years, and a further three years each at both Lincolnshire Partnership NHS Foundation Trust and NHS Bassetlaw Primary Care Trust.
-Simon is committed to improving outcomes for public service users, and he uses his leadership, skills and experience to enhance how his teams, and the organisation as a whole, deliver for our community.

 Simon is a graduate of Nottingham Trent University and is a member of the Chartered Institute of Public Finance & Accountancy.
 Originally from Mansfield, Simon lives in North Muskham and has two young children.
 He enjoys football and supports Mansfield Town FC.

 Anne is a graduate of Sheffield University and is a member of the Chartered Institute of Public Finance and Accountancy.
 She undertook her professional accountancy training at Trent Polytechnic in Nottingham.
-She has worked in the NHS for 36 years and has been a Board level director for most of the past 25 years.
+She has worked in the NHS for 40 years and has been a board-level director for most of the past 28 years.

-Anne’s career has spanned 36 years in the NHS, working across different health systems in both provider and commissioning organisations and at local and regional level.
+Anne’s career has included working across different health systems in both provider and commissioning organisations at the local and regional level.

 She has held a wide range of positions including Director of Finance and Information, Director of Performance, System QIPP and Transformation Director, Director of Development, Programme Director, Transition Programme Director and Chief Executive.
-She is currently Deputy Chair at Tameside and Glossop Integrated Care NHS Foundation Trust where she was a Non-Executive Director until December 2019 and she is currently a Non-Executive Director at Sheffield Health and Social Care.
+She was Deputy Chair at Tameside and Glossop Integrated Care NHS Foundation Trust where she was a Non-Executive Director until December 2019 and she is currently a Non-Executive Director at Sheffield Health and Social Care.

 During this time she has acquired a depth and breadth of experience across many disciplines including finance, performance, commissioning, contracting, marketing, information and IT, modernisation, operations, HR, estates, corporate services, governance, turnaround, QIPP, strategic and business planning and partnership working.